7.3.19 Conditions of eligibility – sale

 Effect on HPSEA

-A member gets HPSEA for the purchase of a home in a former posting location.
+A member gets HPSEA for the purchase of a home in a former housing benefit location.
 The member relocates.
-The former home is not sold within the two years from official written notice of posting to a new location.
+The former home is not sold within two years of official written notification of posting to a new primary service location.

 The sale-purchase cycle is broken.

 The sale does not qualify for HPSEA.
 It is outside the two‑year time limit for sale.
 Further, the member is excluded from HPSEA for purchasing a home in the new location – Step 2.

 The member then purchases a home in the new housing benefit location.

 The sale-purchase cycle has been broken.